bdodgen/sync2folders/README.txt

+This is a program that synchronizes two folders: source and replica.
+The program should maintain a full, identical copy of source folder at replica folder.
+Synchronization is performed at interval specified in CLI arguments and is only one way: source -> replica.
+File creation/copying/removal operations are logged into file specified in CLI arguments as well as printed to the console.

 CLI command to run the program with positional args: python3 main.py [filepath of source folder] [filepath of replica folder] [sync interval in seconds] [filepath of logfile]